MicrosoftDocs/Advertising-docs/BingAds/shopping-content/manage-products.md

 > [!NOTE]
 > The `Product` object must include only fields that are set to values.
 Do not include null fields in the `Product` object.
 For example, do not include `"adult":null`.

-Bing Ads does not use all the `Product` fields.
-For a list of fields that the API accepts but does not use, see [What Google attributes can I use?](http://help.bingads.microsoft.com/#apex/3/en/51111/1-500) All the other fields used by Bing Ads are used to filter the products when serving product ads.
+Microsoft Advertising does not use all the `Product` fields.
+For a list of fields that the API accepts but does not use, see [What Google attributes can I use?](http://help.ads.microsoft.com/#apex/3/en/51111/1-500) All the other fields used by Microsoft Advertising are used to filter the products when serving product ads.

 If you specify a field that is unknown to the Content API, the service ignores the field.